This report was originally published on June 25, 2018.

 Find out how this inspired 2016 graduate paid off $14,515 in student loans in just 10 months thanks to the following strategies (and a little bit of help).

-Taking out student loans midway through college
+- Taking out student loans for the first time

 Navratil worked hard to secure scholarships that covered her freshman and sophomore years at Bethel University in Minnesota.
 When her junior year was approaching, however, she was hit with a bombshell.